 Again, let me know about the new religion thing because my gears are already spinning on some good cult names and pamphlet designs.
+Maybe some robes.

 Picking up just close enough to where we left off in UNSUB, Into the Black Nowhere finds new FBI agent Caitlin Hendrix uprooted from her California life and transplanted to Virginia, a rookie profiler with the Behavioural Analysis Unit.

-Her small team is called out to Texas where women are being abducted on Saturday nights and turning up dead and displayed in ritualistic fashion.
+Her small team is called out to Texas where women are being abducted on Saturday nights and turning up dead and displayed in a ritualistic fashion.

 I loved that this book didn’t take an expected route; one where the killer is revealed at the end of the story and the investigators spend most of the novel trying to solve the crime.
-The killer here is known to the reader about 35% of the way through, and while that might seem like rip-off, trust me it’s not.
-The rest of the novel is twisted up in a non-stop action sequences as Caitlin and the team attempt to catch a complete psycho on a path of death and destruction.
+The killer here is known to the reader about 35% of the way through, and while that might seem like a rip-off, trust me it’s not.
+The rest of the novel is twisted up in non-stop action sequences as Caitlin and the team attempt to catch a complete psycho on a path of death and destruction.

-This is less a procedural-mystery and more an all-out-action-novel centred around a cunning, charming, sadistic killer.
+This is less a procedural mystery and more an all-out-action novel centred around a cunning, charming, sadistic killer.